Zanzibar Travel Advisory

 Invasion, Developments, and Colonialism in Zanzibar

-The first invasion of Swahili cost led by the Portuguese in 1498 who kept this Island for almost 200 years.
+The Portuguese led the first invasion of the Swahili in 1498, and the Swahili held the island for almost 200 years.
 Before that, Arabs had been in relation with Zanzibar since AD 700 as they sailed to the Gulf.

-Up to 1698 ( 17 Century), Zanzibar fell under Oman Sultanate.
-This brought huge economic changes by introducing cash crops and trade with Arabs.
+From 1698 (17th Century) to 1837, Zanzibar was under the Omani Sultanate.
+This brought about significant economic changes by introducing cash crops and facilitating trade with Arabs.

 Zanzibar Today